 In the United States, we are using our consensus-building skills, as peacebuilders, to strengthen the Pricing Carbon Initiative—which is now bringing together 83 organizations in confidential dialogues to promote policy changes in the U.S. These dialogues uniquely “reach across the aisle” to find climate solutions we can agree on and move forward.
 This year is pivotal.
 The Pricing Carbon Initiative is working to galvanize public support for a platform to succeed when it has the best chance: the first 100 days of a new Administration in 2017.

-Whether you are working for peace, or to protect the Earth, to us it’s all the same—and we just want to say: Thank you for your work to build peace this Earth Day.
+Whether you are working for peace, or to protect the Earth, to us it’s all the same.